 Now that we’ve answered the what, why, and when of financial advising, let’s talk about who.
 Financial advice makes such a big impact on your life and your family’s life that you can’t take it lightly.
 You need someone you can trust to look out for your best interests.

-That’s why 1st Ed partners with a local firm that offers financial advising in Chambersburg, PA, as well as Greencastle and Hanover, PA.
+That’s why 1st Ed partners with a local firm that offers financial advising in Chambersburg, PA, as well as Greencastle and Hanover.
 Like us, they know and care about the communities they serve.
-Four Arrows Financial Group, LLC specifically caters to credit unions and offers wealth management, investment advice, wealth transfer, annuities, life insurance, long-term care insurance, and legacy planning.
+They specifically cater to credit unions and offer wealth management, investment advice, wealth transfer, annuities, life insurance, long-term care insurance, and legacy planning.

 Check out more information about this exciting partnership, and we look forward to helping you prepare for a sound and secure financial future: https://www.1edcu.org/financial-advisor/